 Meet The Ambassadors

 Our work is only possible with the support of our ambassadors.
-They are the faces of the movement and facilitate storytelling workshops to indigenous communities in the local spoken language.
-The workshops are empowering communities to tell firsthand stories and use this content as a proof of evidence to reclaim their forest territories through judicial procedures.
+They are the faces of the movement and facilitate the geostorytelling workshops to Indigenous communities in the local spoken language.
+The workshops are empowering communities to tell first-hand stories through films and geospatial data and use this content as a proof of evidence to reclaim their forest territories through judicial procedures.

 Ibtisem Ben Nassib

 Ibtisem Ben Nassib is a modern-day Scheherazade and a firm believer in the power of storytelling.
 She is inspired by everyday life and personal experiences.
 Of mixed heritage, she’s culturally diverse in her understanding and appreciation towards the world around her.
 An award-winning filmmaker with a strong love for people and nature, she aspires to produce narratives that impact the world in a positive and empowering way.
 Her work has been featured globally from HBO to MTV Africa.
 She is currently based in Kuala Lumpur, Malaysia, and continuously strives to create stories with people from all walks of life through her production company Red Sahara.